adriankumpf/logger-telegram-backend/README.md

 end
 ```

-Add the following to your production configuration:
+Add the following to your configuration:

 ```elixir
 config :logger, LoggerTelegramBackend,